The Green Deal Cardiff

 Is Cavity Wall Insulation really Free in Cardiff?

-We always install Polystyrene Beads and not "RockWool".
+We always install Polystyrene Beads and not "RockWool" (fibre).
 Polystyrene Bead is a superior material for insulating Cavity Walls, but it is more expensive.
-Where we use "RockWool" it is virtually always free.

-The average "cash price" for installing cavity wall insulation in Cardiff with polystyrene beads into a 3 bedroomed semi detached house is £850, so a customer contribution of £100 means the Government Insulation Grant is still covering 88% of the cost - and these government insulation grants are available to everyone, they are not "means tested" - even Richard Branson would qualify for one!
+The average "cash price" for installing cavity wall insulation in Cardiff with polystyrene beads into a 3 bedroomed semi detached house is £800, so a customer contribution of £100 means the Government Insulation Grant is still covering 87.5% of the cost - and these government insulation grants are available to everyone, they are not "means tested" (even Richard Branson would qualify for one) and they are not repayable.

 How is Cavity Wall Insulation Funded?

 The Government have (for at least another couple of years) massive European targets to reduce Carbon Emissions.
 The Government, as Governments do, passed the buck.
 They gave a Legal Obligation to the Gas and Electricity companies to reduce Carbon Emissions.
-So if you want the Cavity Walls Insulated at your property, we need to calculate how much Carbon Emissions would be saved by insulating your Cavity Walls.
+This is know as the Energy Company's Obligation, ECO for short.

 Are my Cavity Walls suitable for insulating?

-If your home was built after 1920, the chances are that its external walls are made of two layers with a gap or cavity between them.
-Cavity Wall Insulation fills that gap, keeping the warmth in - to save energy.
+If your home was built after 1925, the chances are that its external walls are made of two skins of brick with a gap or cavity between them, held together with wall ties.
+Cavity Wall Insulation fills that gap, keeping the warmth in - thus saving energy.
 It can also help reduce condensation inside the house if this is a problem on your external walls.

 Your home will usually be suitable for cavity wall insulation if: